gonzaloronvera/web_3_development_training_advanced_topics/README.md

 - Prepare an image that you want to mint and upload it to APFS.
 Alternately, you could use this [Gerardo](https://ipfs.io/ipfs/QmNSNrtgvLc1dYQQCz9KHwkSZUH8M7hUKkyLYK1hkdhn4f?filename=gerardo.jpg).
 - Prepare a JSON token for your NFT and upload it to APFS.
 You can use [this token](https://ipfs.io/ipfs/QmSkD7RJXsABotJEfDk2ANGMGbgStuKmi2z2AfNX8BL6be?filename=1-gerardo.json) as a reference.
 - Modify the code from [MyNFT.sol](https://github.com/gonzaloronvera/web_3_development_training_advanced_topics/blob/main/1_MyNFT.sol) to use your token.
-- Publish source code using [Remix](https://remix.ethereum.org/) and validate your contract in [Rinkeby EtherScan](https://rinkeby.etherscan.io/).
+- Publish source code using [Remix](https://remix.ethereum.org/) and validate your contract in [Goerli EtherScan](https://goerli.etherscan.io/).
 - Mint your NFT.
 - Go to [OpenSea](https://testnets.opensea.io/) and connect your wallet.
 - Validate your NFT is public in [OpenSea](https://testnets.opensea.io/).
 Your NFT URL should be something like https://testnets.opensea.io/assets/rinkeby/YOUR_CONTRACT_ADDRESS/TOKEN_ID.